 You will work as you learn so it’s a seamless process that lets you get your hands dirty from the first week itself.
 We do however expect a minimum standard of professionalism with the work that you are entrusted with.

-From the second week, which is convieniently located in the Outer Banks so that you can treat it as a vacation, each trainee has to complete his/her quota of 7-hours volunteer work every day, after which he/she is free to do as they wish.
+From the second week, each trainee has to complete his/her quota of 7-hours volunteer work every day, after which he/she is free to do as they wish.
 Accommodation for all volunteers is provided for at the sanctuary resort.